adaptyteam/adapty-docs/versioned_docs/version-3.0/refunds.md

 />
 </Zoom>

-## What is Auto-managed refunds?
+## What is the Refund saver?

 When users request refunds on the App Store, Apple evaluates consumption data related to the in-app purchase to decide whether to approve or deny the request.
 For example, if a user buys a subscription, uses it heavily for most of the subscription period, and then requests a refund, Apple is likely to approve it unless you provide usage data to show the subscription was actively consumed.
 Apple [encourages developers](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase/handling_refund_notifications) to share this data to ensure refund decisions are fair.

-Adapty’s Auto-managed refunds feature automates this process while remaining fully compliant with App Store [guidelines](https://developer.apple.com/documentation/appstoreserverapi/send_consumption_information).
+Adapty’s Refund saver automates this process while remaining fully compliant with App Store [guidelines](https://developer.apple.com/documentation/appstoreserverapi/send_consumption_information).

 Here’s how it works: